swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Congradulate yourself, you just installed a python module and it works!!

 Now lets see why **grin** is so cool.
-Basically it lets you search recursivly into directories for a pattern in text files.
+Basically it lets you search recursively into directories for a pattern in text files.
 So lets do something crazy.
 Go back to your project directory

     cd boot-camps/shell/ImplantProject